 From a client, that’s totally understandable, and yet I sit down another 15 minutes to make them understand that knowing what you want is very important since that will determine the content platforms and avenues that have to be used for the desired result.
 Each of the above goals will need to a slightly different, yet important strategy, which will drive in the results.
 For eg, for those interested in driving traffic to their website should use more content in their SEO strategy.
 In short, use more blogs, more social media sharing among relevant groups, invest in more fresh content on content-specific platforms like Quora, voice your opinions in relevant groups etc. The same sort of aggressive content generation might not be required if you are looking to just rank on the first page of Google for keywords relevant to your business.

 - Successful as a brand

 - To be on the first page of search engines

 - Add more traffic to the website

 Hence, the first thing to DO is to know your Goal.
 Once you have that clear, ask your content strategist to chalk out a detailed road map for the next 3 months.
 Think whats actually workable for the business as a whole.
-Also try and stick to the something that can be adhered to and is wholly sustainable in the long run.
+Also, try and stick to something that can be adhered to and is wholly sustainable in the long run

 Content marketing should always be unique and fresh.
 The same package cannot usually apply to everyone.
 If you are doing social media, be sure you know why you are doing it.
 Will it help you reach your client?
 Yes, there will be a tendency to be everywhere – coz that’s what everyone is doing – but that does not help your purpose since your customers are unique to your business.
 Explore where you should be and ask yourself what sort of content aligns with your business.
 Ask yourself 5 times why you have chosen a particular medium.